Core Web Vitals Fixes in Next.js

 Need Help With This Scope?

-If you want this implemented properly instead of as another generic checklist, share the current website, traffic source mix, and business goal.
+If you want this implemented properly instead of as another generic checklist, share the current website, key landing pages, Search Console issue, and traffic source mix.
 We can then map the right fix, timeline, and rollout clearly.